 New Zealand government requires agencies to accelerate their adoption of public cloud services — in a balanced way — so they can drive digital transformation.
 This includes:

 - enhancing customer experiences

 The move to accelerate adoption was endorsed by Cabinet in 2016.

-The Cloud First policy requires agencies to:
+The Cloud First policy requires government organisations to:

 - adopt public cloud services in preference to traditional IT systems

 - make adoption decisions on a case-by-case basis following a risk assessment

 - only store data classified as RESTRICTED or below in a cloud service, whether it is hosted onshore or offshore.

 The Government Chief Digital Officer (GCDO) supports agencies to balance the opportunities and the risks in using public cloud services.
 We:

 - provide guidance to help government organisations to develop cloud plans